RyanWangZf/mem_usage_reduction/README.md

 props,nalist = reduce_mem_usage.reduce_mem_usage(df)

 # Attention
-It fills NaN data with the minimum under the column, nalist indicates the columns which have NaN and props is the compressed dataframe.
+It fills NaN with the minimum-1 under the column, nalist indicates the columns which have NaN and props is the compressed dataframe.

 # Environment
 Python 3.6.2 AMD64